adhatama/learn-from-example-vue/wiki/project-structures.md

     - Something like dot env (.env) to place your spesific constant variable based on your environment.
 If you want to set API_HOST or some Secret key, set it in here
 - src
     - Your main business logic apps
     - Everything in here will be compiled by Webpack into one js file.
 Only js file will be compiled.
-For css, it will be outputed in html directly without files
+For css, it will be outputed in html directly without files (you can inspect element on the running vue apps)
     - `main.js`
         - is the entry point where you define your Vue Instance.
 This is where you import custom vue library and node modules.
         - Vue Instance will load its main Component which is `App.vue`.